cedar-policy/rfcs/text/0021-any-and-all-operators.md

 ### Treating errors as `false`

 Given `E.any(P)` or `E.all(P)`, we apply `P` to elements of `E` in any order, treating errors as false and continuing evaluation on the remaining elements.
+Note that this is how `is_authorized` handles policy evaluation errors: they are turned into false and ignored.

 With this approach, `any` and `all` become total functions: they never error.
 For example, `["one", 1].any(it < 2)` evaluates to true because there is one element for which the predicate holds.
 And `["one", 1].all(it < 2)` is simply false, because `"one" < 2` is treated as false.

+The key advantage of this semantics is that it is more amenable to SMT-based analysis than either of the above alternatives.
+Both  error-propagating alternatives need more complex and larger encodings.

 We decided against this semantics because it breaks the interpretation of `all` and `any` as shorthands for conjunctions and disjunctions.
-If we expand `["one", 1].all(it < 2)` to a conjunction, the result always errors rather than evaluating to false.
+If we expand `["one", true].all(it < 2)` to a conjunction, the result always errors rather than evaluating to false.
 This discrepancy between the quantified and expanded forms might be confusing and undesirable.